spacemangames55555/Rumblejam/docs/GDD.md

 Trigger swaps are the highest-upside and highest-risk item in the game — one that lands badly can invalidate a build mid-run.
 Gated to legendary; may be cut.

+**Pierce is the answer to escorted targets** (§5.9) and belongs in magnitude.

+**PROPOSED — a selector-swap tier.** Now that selection is a declared field, an item changing one skill's selector is the natural sibling of the trigger-swap tier and probably more useful, since it repurposes a skill without changing when it fires.
+Needs a ruling on rarity and on whether it displaces trigger swaps entirely.

 **Weapons are gone from the game. `SHOP_WEAPON_CHANCE = 0`.** A shop stocking unequippable items is a bug, not a design question.

 ### 9.3 Sinks and respec